 The Monster returns this year bigger and better than before, with a new and improved route guaranteeing breath-taking scenery and iconic challenges.
 This year's event comprises of a 5km swim in Loch Ness before 5 days cycling and finishes with a 50km ultra-marathon on the last day.

-New for this year is the addition of swim, cycle and run only packages for those unable to do the whole challenge but are looking to experience the Monster atmosphere.
+Once again this year we are offering swim, cycle and run only packages for those unable to do the whole challenge but are looking to experience the Monster atmosphere.

 Places are limited on this unique event so register now to avoid disappointment.Register Now